brody/brody23/src/content/journal/2021-05-10-remote-tips.md

 - More time for family & friends
 - Get a noise-cancelling headset
 - Block off time in your calendar
-- Have a ‘transition’ activity
+- Have a ‘transition' activity
 - Document everything you do
 - Separate work & living space
 - Take walking meetings